MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxserver-get-discountratestarthour-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the DiscountRateStartHour property for a FaxServer object.
+Description: Sets or retrieves the DiscountRateStartHour property for a FaxServer object.
 The DiscountRateStartHour property is a number that represents the hour the discount period begins.
-The discount period applies only to outgoing fax transmissions.' ms.assetid: '1ba6f885-08a2-4ee5-9120-c9da3e01c570'
+The discount period applies only to outgoing fax transmissions. ms.assetid: 1ba6f885-08a2-4ee5-9120-c9da3e01c570
-title: 'FaxServer.DiscountRateStartHour property'
+title: FaxServer.DiscountRateStartHour property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer.DiscountRateStartHour property